How To Grade Writers and Editors

 These performance ratings are visible to everyone working on the assignment inside the Comments widget.
 No other Community members can see these ratings or overall ratings.

-Star ratings can sometimes be subjective.
-Here are a few initial things to consider to make the grading process more straightforward:
+Ratings can sometimes be subjective.
+Here are a few factors to consider to make the grading process more straightforward:

-- If you have to send an edit request due to missed requirements or other kinds of errors, that should be reflected in the final grade.
-In other words, if the article is error-free only after an edit request, the final grade should not be an A+.
+- If you have to send an edit request due to missed requirements or other kinds of errors, try to make that show in the final grade.
+In other words, if the article is error-free only after an edit request, the final grade should not be an L1.

-- If you make any corrections that cause you to remove any stars from a writer’s rating, you MUST leave a comment to explain so the writer knows what you think needs improvement.
+- If you make any corrections that cause you to remove any points from a writer’s rating, you MUST leave a comment to explain so the writer knows what you think needs improvement.

 - If you see a recurring error throughout an article, correct all instances, but you don’t need to comment about it every time.
 If it’s an egregious error, like misspelling the client’s name repeatedly, that’s more severe than using the incorrect phone number format, so weigh it appropriately.